ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/index.md

 This logic is programmed into the vending machine.

 A smart contract, like a vending machine, has logic programmed into it.
-Here's a simple example of how this vending machine might look as a smart contract:
+Here's a simple example of how this vending machine would look if it was a smart contract:

 ```solidity
 pragma solidity 0.8.7;